 We flew into Naples from Split and was only there for a night to base ourselves.
 We stayed at Grand Hotel Europa in a 3 person room which was very cheap and 100m from the train station.
 The area itself is really dodgy but because we were going to get an early train out of here, it was well worth staying here in terms of convenience and location.

 For dinner, we tried to get into L’Antica Pizzeria da Michele but the lines were ridiculous!
-So we headed to nearby Pizzeria Tutino dal 1935.
+Instead, we headed to nearby Pizzeria Tutino dal 1935.
 The restaurant wasn’t busy but the pizzas were large and delicious!
-We shared the bufala mozzarella and quattro formaggi one.
+We shared the bufala mozzarella and quattro formaggi pizzas.

 We had a quick lunch at Hostaria Plinio and then headed back to get our bags and walked to Pompeii Scavana Circumvesuviana to Sorrento.
 I would definitely recommend storing your bags here instead of the main station if you are heading to Sorrento as we had to walk another 15 minutes there and back in the heat to the main station.

-We arrived at Sorrento and stayed at a nice B&B which was central to Sorrento.
+We arrived at Sorrento and stayed at a nice B&B which was very central.

 We went to L’Antica Trattoria for dinner and the restaurant was so beautifully designed.
 It was basically restaurant “goals”.
-We got complimentary prosecco and a ricotta profiterole then we had zucchini flowers, sea bass and the highlight being the Tagliolini Antica Trattoria which was a linguine with lemon cream sauce, red prawns, lumpfish on creamed spinach.
+We received complimentary prosecco and a ricotta profiterole.
+We shared the zucchini flowers, sea bass and the highlight being the Tagliolini Antica Trattoria which was a linguine with lemon cream sauce, red prawns and lumpfish on creamed spinach.
 It was so, so good!

-Afterwards, we went to get ice cream and go for a walk.
+Afterwards, we went to get gelato and went for a walk.
 The shopping here is great with all the nice ceramics and clothing shops, with the famous lemons.
 Lemons are the essence and flavour found in every dish in this area.
-I would recommend shopping in Sorrento for your goods as Positano and other more touristy parts of the Amalfi coast are more expensive.
+I would recommend shopping in Sorrento for your goods as Positano and the other more touristy parts of the Amalfi coast are more expensive.

-I went to Bagni Delfino near the Marina Grande area and met up with my two old work friends, Joy and Nina.
-It was great to catch up and we had limoncello shots.
+I went to Bagni Delfino near the Marina Grande area and caught up with my two old work friends, Joy and Nina.
+It was really great to catch up!

 The Amalfi Coast has thirteen different towns and we were able to explore Positano, Amalfi and Ravello.
 They are all perched amongst breathtaking cliffs and the scenery is stunning.